-Vultr provides a feature that allows you to pre-install SSH keys upon creating a new instance.
-This allows you to access the server's root user, however, the key will not work out of the box with newly created non-root users.
-This Quickstart Guide describes how to use your pre-installed SSH key with newly created users.
+Vultr provides a feature that allows you to pre-install SSH keys when creating a new instance, so you can SSH to the instance as root with the key.
+However, the key doesn't work for non-root users.
+This tutorial describes three methods to use SSH keys with non-root users.

 # mkdir /home/example_user/.ssh

-For more information about managing SSH keys, see our other guides:
+For more information about managing SSH keys, see other guides: